yemregunduz/AppContainer/README.md

 # AppContainer
 I wanted to gather the projects made by everyone who started learning software under a single project.
-I think about adding new projects every day<hr>
+I think about adding new projects every day.
+You can also access the live demo:  <a href="https://app-container.netlify.app" target="_blank">AppContainer.live</a><hr>

 #### Subapplications
 - Ten Fingers App
 - Weather App